freckle/guides/open-source.md

 1. If authoring a distinct package of reasonable size and generic utility, prefer starting a separate, public repository utilized as a Git dependency.

-   Templates may exist for common cases, such as a [Haskell library][gh-hlt], or a [TypeScript GitHub Action][gh-tga].
+   Templates may exist for common cases, such as a [Haskell library][gh-hlt] or a [TypeScript GitHub Action][gh-tga].
 If one doesn't exist, consider making one and then using it to create your package.